 One option is to hire a business development coach—someone to guide and encourage you as you identify the obstacles facing your marketing agency and devise a plan for moving past them to reach your goals.

-Investing in a business growth coach not only provides professional and personal support for you as a company leader and entire person, but should lead to tangible financial gains for the agency if you select the right person and are willing to commit to the process.
+Investing in a business development coach not only provides professional and personal support for you as a company leader and entire person, but will lead to tangible financial gains for your firm if you select the right coach and are willing to commit to the process.

 What is the Purpose of a Business Coach?